rpcpool/yellowstone-vixen/examples/jetstream-replay/README.md

 # Jetstream Replay Example

-This example demonstrates how to use the Jetstream source to replay historical Solana data from the Old Faithful archive.
+This example demonstrates how to use the Jetstream source with Vixen to replay historical Solana data from the Old Faithful archive and parse token program instructions.

 ## Overview

 The Jetstream source enables streaming historical Solana ledger data at high throughput (>2.7M TPS) from the Old Faithful archive.
-This example shows how to:
+This example integrates with the Vixen framework to:

-- Configure the Jetstream source for epoch-based replay
+- Configure the Jetstream source for epoch-based replay through Vixen
-- Set up parsers and handlers for blocks and transactions
+- Set up token program instruction parsers and handlers
+- Showcase parsing and logging of SPL Token program instructions
-- Run a historical data replay pipeline
+- Run a historical data replay pipeline with instruction-level parsing

 ## Features

 - ✅ Historical data replay from Old Faithful archive
 - ✅ Support for epoch-based or slot-range queries
-- ✅ Multi-threaded streaming with out-of-order handling
+- ✅ Multi-threaded streaming with simplified direct processing
-- ✅ Block and transaction parsing and handling
+- ✅ Vixen integration with token program instruction parsing
+- ✅ Structured logging of SPL Token instructions (Transfer, Mint, Burn, etc.)
 - ✅ Configurable threading and buffering

 ## Usage